Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

-(We may assume the symmetric ordering of $\hat{p}_2'$ and $\hat{\phi}_2$ because reordering terms of the quadratic expression would merely be constants.)
-This form of the diffeomorphism constraint is also consistent with the transformation behavior of $\phi_3$ which, like $\phi_2$, should be a scalar density.
+(We may assume the symmetric ordering of $\hat{p}_2'$ and $\hat{\phi}_2$ because reordering terms of the quadratic expression would merely be introduce constants.)
+This form of the diffeomorphism constraint is also consistent with the transformation behavior of $\phi_3$ which, like $\phi_2$, should be a scalar density, as already observed in (\ref{Dbar}).

 A schematic operator version of the diffeomorphism constraint can also be used to determine which higher-order constraints should contribute to the effective constraint brackets, as in (\ref{CC}).
 The classical bracket (\ref{HH}), after fixing $\phi_1=E^x=x^2$ to be non-dynamical, shows that the two expectation values $-4\langle \hat{\phi}_2^{-2} \phi_1 \phi_1' p_1\rangle$ and $4\langle\phi_1\hat{\phi}_2^{-1} \hat{p}_2'\rangle$ will be relevant, which we should expand by moments of $\phi_2$ and $p_2$.
 Ignoring ordering questions for now, we therefore expect the replacements